In general, the semantics of the Scala.js language are the same as Scala on

 that you can detect and fix the bug.

-It is never OK to catch an UndefinedBehaviorError
+It is never OK to catch an UndefinedBehaviorError (other than in a testing

 framework), since that means your program will behave differently in fullOpt

-stage than in fastOpt
+stage than in fastOpt.

 If you need a particular kind of exception to be thrown in compliance with the